This page is a labor of love, dedicated to Belka, Valeska

 -1/4 cup refrigerated raw wheat germ, alternated every other day with 1 TBN nutritional yeast

--1,000 to 2,000 mg fish body oil
+-1,000 mg fish body oil

--1 TSN to 1 TBN olive oil or cold pressed canola oil
+-1 TSN to 1 TBN olive oil

 If you want to use a kibble meal, you can soak a high quality kibble in water or broth, and add a raw egg, or a little ground meat, and a Vit E capsule and fish oil capsules.
 Kibble has enough calcium and does not need more added, so don't soak in milk.